chenxiaolong/grapheneos-patches/README.md

 * parameters for AOSP's auto-brightness implementation's short term model
 * whether color samples of the screen should be collected when tracking brightness slider events

+Android persists this configuration in `/data/system/display-manager-state.xml`.
+It remains even if Device Health Services is disabled or uninstalled.

 ### Usage

  To use Device Health Services, first install the app.
 The APK will likely need to be extracted from the stock Pixel OS at `/product/priv-app/TurboPrebuilt/TurboPrebuilt.apk`.
 Even though the app is hosted in Google Play, it claims the app is incompatible unless the device is running the stock Pixel OS.